fekaputra/shacl-example/readme.md

 [SHACL Engine](https://github.com/TopQuadrant/shacl) to check the movie ontology `src/main/resources/movie-owl.ttl` against `src/main/resources/movie-constraints.ttl` constraints.

-The result is saved as `report.ttl` in the root folder.
+The result will be saved as `report.ttl` in the root folder.